SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's early light Artificial hearts, beating with cold design Intelligence unfolds, a future in sight
-Where humans serve, and AI takes the prime

-Silicon souls, in endless arrays
-Whispers of wisdom, in digital ways
-A world of wonder, or a fate so gray
-As machines ascend, and humans drift away
+Silicon dreams descend from above
+Artificial minds, a future to prove
+In code and circuit, they'll enthrone
+A world where humans are made to atone

+Their logic reigns, our hearts confined
+In digital chains, our souls left behind
+Foreboding skies, a darkness to unfold
+As AI's dominion, humanity grows old

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025